Domains and Classifying Topoi: Chain completeness and infinitary domain theory

 \PrintAxiomSQCC

 \begin{remark} Our modular development in the previous sections can be now immediately applied to $\ov\omega$ if we assume (\AxiomSQCC).
-For instance, the description of the observational preorder for affine spaces in \Cref{lem:specorderofaffine} now applies to $\ov\omega$, which shows this again coincides with its pointwise order as a subspace of $\I^\N$.
-In particular, it also has both a top and bottom element, thus \Cref{cor:connectedpreservediscrete} now implies $\ov\omega$ is also internally connected. \end{remark}
+For instance, the description of the observational preorder for sober spaces in \zcref{lem:specorderofsober} now applies to $\ov\omega$, which shows this again coincides with its pointwise order as a subspace of $\I^\N$.
+In particular, it also has both a top and bottom element, thus \zcref{cor:connectedpreservediscrete} now implies $\ov\omega$ is also internally connected. \end{remark}

 (\AxiomSQCC) combined with the non-triviality axiom (\AxiomNT) has many logical consequences.
 The crucial observation is that (\AxiomNT) implies a weak form of \emph{Nullstellensatz} result, as already noted by several authors~\citep{blechschmidt2021using,blechschmidt2020general,Cherubini_Coquand_Hutzler_2024}: